Top 7 Stuttering Tips

 This is the number one killer of your confidence, the number one obstacle on the way to freedom from stuttering.

-6) Don't give up
+#6 Don't give up

 No matter what you do, no matter how hard you try you will get derailed.

 You will learn something in the classroom then you get to the real-life and you mess up, you get derailed.
+One of the most valuable personal growth skills is learning how to regain your confidence after a setback.

 Okay, we get back to the very, very beginning, we do the balloon exercise, we say "book," we say "I can see you."
 We get to that classroom where we can say anything in a relaxing way.
-And then we start expanding our land using our hand technique.
+And then we start expanding our land using the hand technique.
 Again.

 It's important to understand that we all have what I call "fixed environments."
 For people who work it's the workplace, for students, it's the place of study.
 For some people, it's not a supportive family and relatives.
 For some, it's a circle of our mates or so-called "friends."